-The property is located within an established area within the Braeside district of Greenock where surrounding properties are generally similar in age and character.
+The property is located within the village of Wemyss Bay, an established residential village where surrounding properties are generally similar in age and character.
 Local shopping, amenities and public transport can be found nearby.

-•

-2.0 DESCRIPTION 2.1 Age: The property was
+2.0 DESCRIPTION 2.1 Age: The property was constructed circa 1975.
+1

-constructed circa 1960.

-The subjects comprise of a two storey mid terraced villa.
+The subjects comprise of a two storey semi-detached villa.